ai-bits/ai-bits.github.io/_posts/2017-01-24-Google-Tensorflow-and-MS-CNTK-on-One-Machine.md

+---
+layout: post
+title: Google Tensorflow and MS CNTK on One Machine
+---
 # 2017-01-24 Google Tensorflow and MS CNTK on One Machine
 After much reading and experimentation I'm starting to collect my AI-bits here.